PerfectCarl/elementary-files-testing/trash.md

 **Expected:** a dialog is displayed explaining that the action can not be performed

 ### TRASH-16
-Delete a read only file (chmod 444)
+Delete a read only folder (chmod 444)

 **Expected:** a dialog is displayed explaining that the action can not be performed